Sylvain59650/lodash-object/docs/Array.md

     number Array#sortedLastIndexBy(any value, Function iteratee=_.identity)

-This method is like [Array#sortedLastIndex](#sortedlastIndex) except that it accepts iteratee which is invoked for value and each element of array to compute their sort ranking.
+This method is like [Array#sortedLastIndex](#sortedlastindex) except that it accepts iteratee which is invoked for value and each element of array to compute their sort ranking.
 The iteratee is invoked with one argument: (value).

 Arguments

-    value (*): The value to evaluate.
+    value: The value to evaluate.
     iteratee : The iteratee invoked per element.

 Returns